James Pratt and John Smith: Trial and execution

-The gaoler who was escorting Dickens confidently predicted to him that the two would be executed and was proven correct.
-Seventeen individuals were sentenced to death at the September and October sessions of the Central Criminal Court for offenses that included burglary, robbery, and attempted murder.
+The gaoler who was escorting Dickens confidently predicted to him that the two would be executed and was proved right.
+Seventeen individuals were sentenced to death at the September and October sessions of the Central Criminal Court for offences that included burglary, robbery, and attempted murder.
 On 21 November, all were granted remission of their death sentences under the Royal Prerogative of Mercy with the exceptions of Pratt and Smith.
-There had been previous reprievals of men sentenced to death for sodomy, such as Martin Mellet and James Farthing who had been condemned in 1828 but were instead transported to Australia.
+There had been previous reprieves of men sentenced to death for sodomy, such as Martin Mellet and James Farthing who had been condemned in 1828 but were instead transported to Australia.
 But this was not granted to Pratt and Smith despite an appeal for mercy submitted by the men's wives that was heard by the Privy Council.
 A petition for mercy was even made by the landlord and his wife who had been witnesses against them.

 Pratt and Smith were hanged in front of Newgate Prison on the morning of 27 November.
 The crowd of spectators was described in The Times' newspaper report as larger than usual; this was possibly because the hanging was the first to have taken place at Newgate in nearly two years.

 The report of the execution in The Morning Post states that when the men were led onto the scaffold the crowd began to hiss, and this continued until the moment of their execution.
 Possibly this indicated the crowd's disagreement with the execution, or it may have indicated disapproval of the men's alleged acts.
-James Pratt was reportedly too weak to stand, and had to be held upright by the executioner's assistants while preparations were made to hang him.
+Pratt was reportedly too weak to stand, and had to be held upright by the executioner's assistants while preparations were made to hang him.

 The event was sufficiently notable for a printed broadside to be published and sold.
-This described the men's trial and included the purported text of a final letter that was claimed to have been written by John Smith to a friend.
+This described the men's trial and included the purported text of a final letter that was claimed to have been written by Smith to a friend.

-William Bonill was one of 290 prisoners transported to Australia on the ship Asia, which departed England on 5 November 1835 and arrived in Van Diemen's Land (now Tasmania) on 21 February 1836.
+Bonill was one of 290 prisoners transported to Australia on the ship Asia, which departed England on 5 November 1835 and arrived in Van Diemen's Land (now Tasmania) on 21 February 1836.
 Bonill died at the age of 74 at New Norfolk Hospital in Van Diemen's Land on 29 April 1841.

+While no further executions for sodomy occurred after those of Pratt and Smith, it remained an act that could in theory be punished by capital punishment until 1861.